 US election results so far: How many votes do Joe Biden and Donald Trump have?

-THE US ELECTION has been decided, but how many votes do Donald Trump and Joe Biden have so far?
+THE US election has been decided with all polls now shut, but how many votes do Donald Trump and Joe Biden have so far?

 More in feedproxy.google.com